My Gluten Free Bread Recipe makes the perfect soft, tall gluten-free sandwiches.

 - Prepare a 9x5 loaf pan by greasing the bottom and halfway up the sides with butter or cooking spray.

-- Add in wet ingredients (eggs, vegetable oil, honey, and warm water.)
-Mix on low until just combined.
-Turn the speed to medium and mix for 5 minutes, scraping down the bowl every so often.
-This helps air bubbles get into the dough, making for a soft crumb.
-The batter should be a little thicker than a cake batter consistency.
+- Add the wet ingredients and mix on low until just combined.
+Increase to medium speed and mix for 5 minutes, occasionally scraping down the bowl.
+This incorporates air into the dough for a soft crumb.
+The batter should be slightly thicker than cake batter.1 ½ cups water warmed to 110° F., 2 large eggs, ¼ cup honey, ¼ cup vegetable oil

-- Pour the bread batter into the prepared loaf pan.
-Use a silicone spatula to smoothen the top of the bread until even.
+- Pour the batter into the prepared loaf pan and use a silicone spatula to smooth the top evenly.

-- Cover the loaf pan in plastic wrap.
-Tip: You can spray the underside of the plastic wrap with cooking spray to prevent sticking.
+- Cover the loaf pan with plastic wrap.
+Tip: Spraying the underside of the plastic wrap with cooking spray helps prevent sticking.

-- Around the 40-minute mark, preheat the oven to 350 F. Position a rack in the center of the oven.
+- Around the halfway mark, position a rack in the center of the oven and preheat to 350 F.

-- Remove plastic wrap and bake the bread for a total of 40-45 minutes, until the bread's internal temperature reads 205 degrees.
-Around the halfway mark once the bread is golden, tent a piece of foil loosely around the top of the bread to stop it from browning.
+- Remove the plastic wrap and bake the bread for 40–45 minutes, until the internal temperature reaches 205°F. About halfway through, once the top is golden, loosely tent it with foil to prevent over-browning.

-- Remove the bread from the oven and allow it to cool for about 5 minutes in the pan before removing it to a wire cooling rack.
+- Remove the bread from the oven and let it cool in the pan for 5 minutes, then transfer it to a wire rack to cool completely.

 DIANNE